knbz/security-advisor/about.md

 <dl>
   <dt>Finding</dt>
     <dd>A finding is a priority security issue that is created when raw events are processed.
 Findings are made up of the key pieces of information that are needed to identify the who, what, when, and where of the issue.
-As a security admin, you can use {{site.data.keyword.security-advisor_short}} findings to prioritize and react to detected situations.</dd>
+As a security admin, you can use {{site.data.keyword.security-advisor_short}} findings to prioritize and react to detected situations.</br> Findings are few and small in size but contain important insight that requires immediate attention.
+For example, your server is infected with malware or a certificate is about to expire.</dd>
   <dt>Key Performance Indicator (KPI)</dt>
     <dd>A Key Performance Indicator is triggered when a finding's value is out of bounds from the range of acceptable performance for specific security controls on services and workloads.</dd>
   <dt>Note</dt>
-    <dd>You can create notes to categorize the findings that you come across while you are analyzing.
+    <dd>A particular type of finding is defined as a note.
+Grafeas divides the metadata information into notes and occurrences.
+Notes are high-level descriptions of particular types of metadata.
+You can create notes to categorize the findings that you come across while you are analyzing.
 A note can occur multiple times across different providers.</dd>
   <dt>Occurrence</dt>
+    <dd>An occurrence is an instantiation of a note that contains provider-specific details.
+Generally, an occurrence contains the vulnerability details, remediation steps, and other information that might be helpful for resolution.
-    <dd>An occurrence describes provider-specific details of a note.
+    An occurrence describes provider-specific details of a note.
 The occurrence contains the vulnerability details, remediation steps, and other general information.</dd>
   <dt>Service CRN</dt>
     <dd>The Service CRN identifies the {{site.data.keyword.Bluemix_notm}} service that is involved in the finding.</br>
     <table>